 Our vision is to see more remote communities across Australia equipped with the confidence and tools to identify and address their own mental health and wellbeing challenges.

-We’re currently working alongside 11 LGAs (local government areas) in Western Queensland.
+We’re currently working across multiple LGAs (local government areas) in Western Queensland.

 The Outback Futures Community Facilitation Model is agile and flexible, enabling us to respond to invitations from other communities as funding becomes available.